datafolklabs/cement/doc/source/dev/output.rst

 Rending Output
 --------------

-Cement application do not need to use an output handler by any means.
+Cement applications do not need to use an output handler by any means.
 Most small applications can get away with print() statements.
 However, anyone who has ever built a bigger application that produces a lot of output will know that this can get ugly very quickly in your code.